Police make arrest over tweets to diver Daley

 Swiss soccer player Michel Morganella was expelled from the Olympics on Monday for a tweet which the Swiss team said “gravelly insulted and violated” the dignity of South Korea after his team’s 2-1 defeat.

-Greek triple jumper Paraskevi Papachristou was also withdrawn after a tweet which was criticized as racist.
+Greek triple jumper Paraskevi Papachristou was withdrawn after a tweet which was criticized as racist.

 But Twitter has also given a platform for athletes to protest against Olympic rules that they disagree with.
-Some U.S. athletes have posted tweets against restrictions on the promotion of non-official sponsors [ID:nL6E8IUDBE].
+Some U.S. athletes have posted tweets against restrictions on the promotion of non-official sponsors.

-Additional reporting by Toby Davis and Belinda Goldsmith, Writing by Tony Jimenez and Matt Falloon; Editing by Kevin Liffey and Ed Osmond
+Additional reporting by Toby Davis, Writing by Tony Jimenez and Matt Falloon; Editing by Kevin Liffey and Ed Osmond